Lipeng-Robotics/pose_reconstruction_and_retargeting/README.md

 ## Multi-modal based human pose optimization
 Considering the presence of visual occlusion, the results of estimated human poses obtained from [MMHuman3D](https://github.com/open-mmlab/mmhuman3d/tree/main) may be coarse, particularly in the arms and hands.
-However, given that the multi-modal data streams collected in our dataset, including the OptiTrack, SMP gloves poses, RGB-D images and so on, users can utilize these information to optimize the estimated human poses.
+However, given that the multi-modal data streams collected in our dataset, including the OptiTrack, SMP gloves poses, RGB-D images and so on, users can utilize this information to optimize the estimated human poses.
 Here is an example pipeline that demonstrates how OptiTrack streams and SMP glove poses can be used to enhance the estimated human poses.

 ### Steps:
 1. Prepare the h^2^tc data.